A Complete Study Guide for Personal Training Certification

 There are some websites which offer unofficial study guides.
 However, the best place to find information for studying is in your ISSATrainer.com account.

 - The Question Board is a valuable resource.
+Have questions about medical terminology or sports medicine?
+This is a great place to ask.

 - Listen to the audio lectures while you commute.
+This enables you to better prepare for your career as a fitness instructor.